Health Insurance

 What Is Covered?

 If there is anything that you’re wondering whether you’ll be covered for, chances are it’s on here.
-The most common coverage includes dental care, eye care, mental health services, prescription drug coverage, etc.
+The most common coverage includes dental care, eye care, mental health services, prescription drug coverage, and more.
+Under the Affordable Care Act’s ten essential health benefits, all marketplace plans are required to cover categories including hospitalization, emergency services, preventive care, and pediatric services.

 What Is Not Covered?

 This is one of the most important sections of the SBC.
 Be sure to read through this section carefully to ensure that you are not paying for any services that will not be covered.
-Some things you might not be covered for include dental and vision care, weight loss or cosmetic surgery, or even mental illness.
+Some things you might not be covered for include dental and vision care, weight loss or cosmetic surgery, or even certain mental health treatments.
 If there is anything you think will not be covered, ask about it before signing up for the plan.
+The National Association of Insurance Commissioners (NAIC) offers a consumer guide that explains common exclusions across different plan types.

 How Much Does It Cost?